Powerlearnproject/se-assignment-5-Andrea-tailas/README.md

 (b).
 COMMON TASKS:

-Opening Files and Folders
+.Opening Files and Folders
-Command Execution (e.g. document formating, toggle terminal) Source Control (e.g. git commit and git pull) Extensions (e.g installing extensions)
+.Command Execution (e.g. document formating, toggle terminal) .Source Control (e.g. git commit and git pull) .Extensions (e.g installing extensions)
-View and Navigation
+.View and Navigation

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.